tranhelen/tranhelen/_drafts/2016-12-12-dateswithlucy.md

 ## The Results

 During the month, I smiled a bit more, I asked about people's lives more often, I felt less social anxiety, and I was friendlier overall.
-In general, Lucy made me more open, and this has been echoed by many micro-doters.
+In general, Lucy made me more open and this has been echoed by many dosers.

 The only negative side effect I noted is that it tends to make me less hungry.
 Since this impedes my fitness goals I stopped.
 In the end, micro-dosing was enjoyable but it wasn't making enough marked improvements in my life to justify continuing it.

 I am biased towards choosing the sober path when I can.
 When it comes to fulfillment and happiness, living by my values and working on my emotional IQ has more permanent effects than micro-dosing.
-As I said, I was already on an upswing.
+I was already on an upswing with happiness, so it's hard to tell.

-I still intend to experiment with stronger doses as I am curious about the usage of LSD to explore the spiritual side of myself.
+I still intend to experiment with stronger doses as I am curious about the usage of LSD to explore the spiritual.
 Stay tuned for more dates with Lucy.